 NEW YORK

-Protection as to other crimes/violations Eligible person will not be charged or prosecuted for the possession of alcohol by a person under the age of 21 (N.Y.
-Alcoholic Beverage Control Law § 65-c).
-There is an affirmative defense to a criminal sale of controlled substance offense under Article 220 or a criminal sale of marijuana offense under Article 221 with respect to any controlled substance or marijuana which was obtained as a result of such seeking or receiving of health care if the defendant has no prior conviction for the commission or attempted commission of a class A-I, A-II or B felony under Article 220.

-Requirement(s) for Evidence must have been obtained as a result of the seeking or

-the protection to receiving of health care.

-apply

-Exception(s) to The existence of the protection does not:

-protection Bar the prosecution of a class A-I felony under Article 220; Provide the affirmative defense to the prosecution of a class A-I or A-II felony criminal sale offense under Article 220; Bar the admissibility of any evidence in connection with the investigation and prosecution of a crime with regard to another defendant who does not independently qualify for the bar to prosecution or for the affirmative defense; nor with regard to other crimes committed by a person who otherwise qualifies for protection; or Bar any seizure pursuant to law, including but not limited the seizure and forfeiture of controlled substances (N.Y.
+Exception(s) to protection The existence of the protection does not: Bar the prosecution of a class A-I felony under Article 220; Provide the affirmative defense to the prosecution of a class A-I or A-II felony criminal sale offense under Article 220; Bar the admissibility of any evidence in connection with the investigation and prosecution of a crime with regard to another defendant who does not independently qualify for the bar to prosecution or for the affirmative defense; nor with regard to other crimes committed by a person who otherwise qualifies for protection; or Bar any seizure pursuant to law, including but not limited the seizure and forfeiture of controlled substances (N.Y.
 Public Health Law § 3387).

 Reporting overdose a mitigating factor in sentencing Yes.

-Offenses subject to Any criminal prosecution for a controlled substance, marijuana,

-mitigation drug paraphernalia, or alcohol related offense.
+Offenses subject to mitigation Any criminal prosecution for a controlled substance, marijuana, drug paraphernalia, or alcohol related offense.

-Circumstance(s) when When a person sought health care for someone who was

-mitigation applies experiencing a drug or alcohol overdose or another life-threatening
+Circumstance(s) when mitigation applies When a person sought health care for someone who was experiencing a drug or alcohol overdose or another life-threatening medical emergency.

-medical emergency.

-Other provisions of None.
+Other provisions of note None.

-note

-DIH or DDRD No.

-provision in state law
+DIH or DDRD provision in state law No.

-Classification of N/A
+Classification of DIH/DDRD offense N/A

-DIH/DDRD offense

-NEW YORK

 Circumstance(s) when DIH/DRDD applies N/A

 Affirmative defense of DIH/DDRD offense N/A